 STORE WHAT YOU EAT AND EAT WHAT YOU STORE

-Preserving means no waste, and extending the season – but never at the expense of eating IN the season.
-We really can have plenty of both.
+Preserving means NO WASTE, and extending the season – but never at the expense of eating IN the season.
+We really can have plenty of both, ironically by picking more.
 And there are several different ways to preserve, some more suitable than others, each with it’s own advantages, disadvantages and optimum shelf life.
 Not all methods are suitable for all produce.
-Be open minded and employ a variety of methods to take advantage of the best options.
+Be open-minded and employ a variety of methods to take advantage of the best options.
 When you eat what you store, you will have greater success in keeping your food properly rotated.
+This is what is meant by Food ROTATION.

 When harvesting, be GENTLE.
-All fruits and vegetables are easily bruised and damaged which will affect how long they will last.
+All fruits and vegetables are easily bruised and damaged; that damage will affect how long they’ll last.
 Use injured produce immediately, and the less severely injured ones as soon as possible.
 Go through your stored vegetables frequently, discarding all that are showing signs of spoilage.

-When hot water bath canning fruits and tomatoes, I always add lemon juice or vinegar – depending on the flavour its going to give the fruit.
-To a quart its recommended to add 2 Tablespoons lemon juice or 4 Tablespoons (1/4 cup) vinegar.
+4. CANNING Two methods of canning: using a hot water bath with boiling water reaching 212 degrees F, and a pressure canner, which uses steam and pressure to reach up to 250 degrees F. Hot Water Bath canning is for high acid fruits.
+I always add lemon juice or vinegar – depending on the flavour it’s going to give the fruit.
+For instance, to a quart jar its recommended to add 2 Tablespoons lemon juice or double that for vinegar.

 Do NOT dehydrate high fat foods such as avocados, olives or nut butters, or dairy as the risk of food poisoning is too high.
 I personally do not dehydrate any kind of protein either.